manavchoudhary/pde-with-tensorflow/README.md

 2. Uses tf.matrix_solve to solve the forward PDE problem.

 # Reference
-Kindly reach out to sing [mailto](mailto:manav.choudhary@usi.ch) for citation details of this work in your publication
+Kindly reach out to [manav.choudhary@usi.ch](mailto:manav.choudhary@usi.ch) for citation details of this work in your publication